Junbo345/Actinve_learning_Strong_Lensing/modelcard.md

 ### Direct Use

-This model could use to generate a prediction of log of Mortality given the three predictors available.
+This model could be used to generate a prediction of the Mortality log given the three available predictors.

 - **Example code**: